singer-io/tap-pendo/README.md

 Authentication is managed by integration keys.
 An integration key may be created in the Pendo website: Settings -> Integrations -> Integration Keys.

-### Note
-- If you selected eu_domain then please make sure you enter integration_key of Pendo EU subscription only.
 ## State

 ```json